NguyenAndrew/PFTables/README.md

 # PFTables

 Generate CSV tables with fake data (in Python).
-Can use Faker, custom arrays, or your own custom functions (hooks) to generate fake data
+Can use Faker, custom arrays, or your own custom functions (hooks).

 ## Installation Instructions: